-a) Potential update to the UDR to support a new feature capability for VPLMN specific URSP.
+a) Update to the UDR to support a new feature capability for VPLMN specific URSP.

+b) Update to the NRF to support new PCF capability for the support of VPLMN specific URSP,

 - Enhancements for provisioning UE with consistent URSP across 5GC and EPC based on URSP provisioning via ePCO in EPS:

 a) Update to the UDR to support a new feature capability for the support of URSP provisioning in EPS.

+b) Update to the NRF to support new PCF capability for the support of URSP provisioning in EPS,

 - Support 5GC awareness of URSP enforcement in UE and new Analytics ID by NWDAF to monitor the traffic in one or multiple PDU Session based on conclusion.

-a) Potential update to the UDR to support a new feature capability for URSP rule enforcement.
+a) Update to the UDR to support a new feature capability for URSP rule enforcement.

+b) Update to the NRF to support new PCF capability for the support of URSP enforcement.

 5 Expected Output and Time scale